siegfriedgrimbeek/fastify-graphql-api/README.md

-# A blazing fast REST APIs with Node.js, MongoDB, Fastify and Swagger.
+# How to build a blazing fast GraphQL API with Node.js, MongoDB and Fastify!

 > A Node.js project